AtidaTech/contentful-cli-release/README.md

 ### Sync Schedule

-Synchronize scheduled actions between two environments.
+Synchronize scheduled actions between two Environments, because the actions are not copied when duplicating an Environment.
 Ideally the source is the 'old' master and the destination is the newly created release environment.

 Usage: